P1ntas/LBAW/docs/ebd.md

 -- Create a trigger before insert or update on book.
 CREATE TRIGGER book_search_update
- BEFORE INSERT OR UPDATE ON book
+ BEFORE INSERT OR UPDATE ON offtheshelf.book
  FOR EACH ROW
  EXECUTE PROCEDURE book_search_update();

 -- Finally, create a GIN index for ts_vectors.
-CREATE INDEX search_idx ON work USING GIN (tsvectors);
+CREATE INDEX search_idx ON offtheshelf.book USING GIN (tsvectors);
 ```

 ### 3. Triggers